morgana-x/ImageAPI/README.md

 # ImageAPI
-An work-in-progress Exiled plugin that allows you to spawn images in SCP SL
+An work-in-progress Exiled plugin that allows you to spawn images in SCP SL.
+Images are currently spawned pixel by pixel with a certain delay.
+Images are downscaled, however the system is a little wacky and I intend to make it use something like MaxPixels rather than the wacko thing that is there

 # Commands
 ## image